p-cap/L3-Diary/3-Mar/7-Mar/Readme.md

         // 1 Get a keyed container from the decoder, this will contain all of the properties in the JSON let container = try decoder.container(keyedBy: CodingKeys.self)

-        // 2 Extract the access values from the container using the appropriate type and coding key. pcap = try container.decode(String.self, forKey: .pcap)
+        // 2 Extract the pcap value from the container using the appropriate type and coding key. pcap = try container.decode(String.self, forKey: .pcap)
      }